Harvard study warns of prolonged lockdown

 Louisiana Congressman and Republican Whip Steve Scalise, who spent three months in critical care and surgeries after a would-be assassin shot him in 2017, said the Catch-22 is balancing safety with saving the economy.

-“Do we want to see 25% unemployment?”
+“Do we want to see 25 percent unemployment?”
 Scalise asked.
-“That’s not where we want to go so we’ve got to be smarter about it.
+“That’s not where we want to go, so we’ve got to be smarter about it.
 It’s not a question of whether the disease is going away.
-Just like the flu comes back every season, we expect it [COVID-19] is going to boomerang back in the fall sometime.
+Just like the flu comes back every season, we expect it (COVID-19) is going to boomerang back in the fall sometime.
 So you’ve got to take those precautions now.”

-Governor Edwards added, “We have not had discussions with Vice President Mike Pence or the President or any conversations about the Harvard study.
-But I’m sure that as these studies come out, they will inform the CDC [Center for Disease Control] in terms of the guidance they give us.”
+Edwards added, “We have not had discussions with Vice President Mike Pence or the President or any conversations about the Harvard study.
+But I’m sure that as these studies come out, they will inform the CDC (Centers for Disease Control) in terms of the guidance they give us.”

+Naturally, the projection curves of infections and hospitalizations flatten and are much less severe as more people stay home and out of circulation.

+Dr. Alex Billioux, Louisiana’s assistant secretary of health, said the clampdown has worked to choke the spread of coronavirus even though Louisiana ranks fourth in the nation in the number of deaths per capita.

-Governor Edwards, using LDH’s projections and working with Don Pierson, Secretary of Louisiana Economic Development, Thursday announced the creation of “Resilient Louisiana Commission,” a state commission charged with ramping up policies for how and when to restart the state’s economy.
+Edwards, using LDH’s projections and working with Don Pierson, secretary of Louisiana Economic Development, has announced the creation of “Resilient Louisiana Commission,” a state commission charged with ramping up policies for how and when to restart the state’s economy.
 The 18-member panel includes Lt.
 Gov. Billy Nungesser and will be co-chaired by Pierson and health care leader Terrie Sterling, a Baton Rouge consultant and retired Franciscan Missionaries of Our Lady Health System executive.

 In particular, scenarios for crowd control are being studied, looking beyond summer to football season just four months away.